Sebastian-/JavaScript-Notes/Javascript/javascript.md

 # JavaScript Notes

+## The Development of JavaScript

+Javascript was created by Brendan Eich in 1995 over the course of 10 days.
+Its purpose was to make HTML more interactive and bridge the gap between client-side Java programs and the DOM.

+The language specification is defined by the ECMA organization, hence its official name: ECMAScript.
+The evolution of Javascript is directed by a group of major software companies.
+New versions of Javascript are released yearly, and include any new features which have passed the vetting process defined by ECMA.

+Due to its origins and initial development, Javascript has come to inherit a number of quirky design choices/features.
+In the interest of maintaining backwards compatibility, none of the oddities of Javascript have been removed/fixed.
+Instead, better features are offered as alternatives, and any changes to existing features must be opted into (eg. strict mode).

 ## Syntax

 Statements in Javascript should end in `;`.
 If omitted, the interpreter will usually append them where required.
 Relying on this behavior is not recommended.